orkes-io/orkes-conductor-client/README.md

 # Conductor Java SDK

-Conductor is an open source distributed, scalable and highly available orchestration platform that allows developers to build powerful distributed applications.
+Conductor is thean open-source orchestration platform allowing developers to build highly scalable distributed applications.
 You can find the documentation for Conductor here: [Conductor Docs](https://orkes.io/content).

-This repository provides a Java client for Orkes Conductor Server.
+This repository provides a Java client for the Orkes Conductor Server.

 ## ⭐ Conductor OSS
 Show support for the Conductor OSS.
 Please help spread the awareness by starring Conductor repo.